 We sell our products through our direct sales force, international and domestic sales representatives and distributors.
 Revenues from product sales, except for sales to distributors, are generally recognized upon shipment, net of sales returns and allowances.
 Sales to consignment warehouses, who purchase products from us for use by contract manufacturers, are recorded upon delivery to the contract manufacturer.
 Sales to distributors are recorded as deferred revenues for financial reporting purposes and recognized as revenues when the products are resold by the distributors to the OEM.
+Sales to distributors are made under agreements allowing for returns or credits under certain circumstances.
+We therefore defer recognition of revenue on sales to distributors until products are resold by the distributor.

 Cisco Systems, our largest OEM customer, purchases our products primarily through its consignment warehouse, SMART Modular Technologies, and also purchases some products through its contract manufacturers and directly from us.
 Historically, purchases by Cisco Systems have fluctuated from period to period.
-Based on information provided to us by Cisco Systems' consignment warehouse and contract manufacturers, purchases by Cisco Systems represented approximately 30%, 28% and 34% of our net revenues in fiscal 2007, 2006 and 2005, respectively, and 29% and 31% for the nine months ended December 31, 2007 and 2006, respectively.
+Based on information provided to us by Cisco Systems' consignment warehouse and contract manufacturers, purchases by Cisco Systems represented approximately 28%, 30% and 28% of our net revenues in fiscal 2008, 2007 and 2006, respectively.
 During the quarter ended March 31, 2007, Cisco Systems announced the implementation of a "lean manufacturing" program under which it reduced the levels of inventory carried by it and by its contract manufacturers.
 The transition to this new program resulted in reductions in purchases of our products by Cisco Systems' contract manufacturers during the quarter ended March 31, 2007, as they drew down existing inventories.
 This transition continued to impact our revenues in the quarter ended June 30, 2007.
-Purchases by Cisco Systems' contract manufacturers increased in the two quarters ended December 31, 2007 compared to the prior two quarters, but were still less than the levels achieved in each of the three quarters ended December 31, 2006.
+Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the two immediately preceding quarters; however, we expect that future direct and indirect sales to Cisco Systems will fluctuate significantly on a quarterly basis.